Hopfian wreath products and the stable finiteness conjecture

 \begin{theorem} The following are equivalent: \begin{enumerate} \item For every finitely generated abelian group $A$ and every finitely generated Hopfian group $\Gamma$, the wreath product $A \wr \Gamma$ is Hopfian. \item Kaplansky's direct finiteness conjecture holds. \end{enumerate} \end{theorem}

 \begin{proof} Kaplansky's direct finiteness conjecture is equivalent to Kaplansky's stable finiteness conjecture by Theorem \ref{thm:df:equivalence}.
 By Theorem \ref{intro:thm:main} and Corollary \ref{cor:kaplansky:Fp} the first item is equivalent to the fact that for every finitely generated Hopfian group $\Gamma$ and every field $\mathbb{F}$, the group ring $\mathbb{F}[\Gamma]$ is stably finite.
-By Lemma \ref{lem:DFsubobject}, it suffices to notice that every finitely generated group embeds into a finitely generated Hopfian group.
-One way to see this is to use the (much stronger) fact that every finitely generated group embeds into a finitely generated simple group \cite{simple1, simple2}. \end{proof}
+By Lemma \ref{lem:DFsubobject}, it suffices to notice that every finitely generated group embeds into a finitely generated Hopfian group \cite{hopf:embedding}. \end{proof}